Full Tag Reference

 In preset sets:

-<mm-presets name="button-color" label="Button Color" default="primary"> <mm-choice name="primary" style="background-color: #1F7F4C; color: #ffffff;" /> <mm-choice name="secondary" style="background-color: #3498DB; color: #ffffff;" /> <mm-choice name="dark" style="background-color: #333333; color: #ffffff;" /></mm-presets>Assigning presets to elements
+<mm-preset name="button-color" label="Button Color" default="primary"> <mm-choice name="primary" style="background-color: #1F7F4C; color: #ffffff;" /> <mm-choice name="secondary" style="background-color: #3498DB; color: #ffffff;" /> <mm-choice name="dark" style="background-color: #333333; color: #ffffff;" /></mm-preset>Assigning presets to elements

-<!-- Single preset set --><td mm-presets="spacing" style="padding: 40px 20px;"> Content here</td>
+<!-- Single preset set --><td mm-preset="spacing" style="padding: 40px 20px;"> Content here</td>

-<!-- Multiple preset sets (comma-separated) --><td mm-presets="spacing,bg-color" style="padding: 40px 20px; background-color: #ffffff;"> Content here</td>How styles are applied:
+<!-- Multiple preset sets (comma-separated) --><td mm-preset="spacing,bg-color" style="padding: 40px 20px; background-color: #ffffff;"> Content here</td>How styles are applied:

 - The element’s inline